myleslinder/lwc-prebundle/README.md

 # lwc-prebundle

+This project is **experimental** and modifies your code, if you're trying it out please ensure you've commited prior.

 Use external dependencies from `node_modules` in your lwc component bundles without having to deal with static resources, lost typings, having to bundle them yourself, or cluttering up your `lwc` folder in your sfdx projects.

 Upgrade dependencies as you would in any off-platform project.